David Niles (director): Awards

 environments that propelled visitors through the past, present and future of New York City.
 He executed the conception, design and construction of the theaters and displays as well as directing and editing of all content for the shows.
 In 1998, Niles consulted and directed the redesigning of Madison Square Garden studio into HDTV production facilities and has begun design for HDTV facilities for Radio City Music Hall.

 Early in 1998 and through 2006, Niles moved the facilities downtown; opening ColossalVision, where he provided clients with the highest standard of HDTV production and post-production, with clients such as Lions Gate Films, CBS, Macy's Federated Department Stores, IFC Films, NASA, Sony Music Classics, Panasonic, Sharp and a host of others.
 During this period he continued consulting for Panasonic, Sony, Disney Imagineering and many others, while also working for Radio City Music Hall on their conversion to HD.

 In 2001, the Blue Note served as a stage for an enduring performance documentary, “Rendezvous in New York”.
 Jazz pianist Chick Corea assembled a collection of musical partners for performances and rare intimate reflections of a lifetime of music and creative adventures.
 Niles was co-producer director and editor of the live concert movie that became a Grammy-winning album.

 In 2002, Niles directed and edited The Jammy Awards video at the Roseland Ballroom, (Produced by Peter Shapiro).
 On the stage for an extended jam session (for which the show and awards pay tribute) were: John Mayer, Trey Anastasio (Phish), Bob Weir (Grateful Dead), Mike Gordon (Phish), Gov’t Mule, Stefan Lessard (Dave Matthews Band), Andy Hess (Black Crowes), Derek Trucks, The Allman Brothers and many others.

-In 2002 the NHK (Japanese Television network) did a documentary about Niles and the history of HDTV.
+In 2002 the NHK did a documentary about Niles and the history of HDTV.

 In 2003, Niles directed, edited and did the sound mix for “Deacon Johns Jump Blues”, in New Orleans Orpheum Theater, which would go on to win awards for “Best Concert Video” at the 2004 Surround Music Awards, “Variety Performance and Music Video," 2004 Cine Golden Eagle Awards, “Best Concert Video” 2004 Telly Awards and Finalist—“Best DVD-A Mix” 2004 Surround MusicAwards, (Produced by Vetter Communications Corporation).

 In 2001, after the tragedy on September 11, he conceived, designed, built and operated “Tribute”, a 39,000-square-foot gallery and exhibit space that was created to celebrate NYC, featuring two 80-seat HD digital cinemas that hosted events for clients including Jaguar, Elton John AIDS Foundation, Warner Brothers, The Wall Street Journal, American Express, Sotheby’s, Cablevision, Apple, and Robert Altman.
 Tribute was home to Niles film Remember.

 In 2002, Niles was made a member of The Academy of Digital Television Pioneers, a select group of 200 individuals who have played a significant role in the decade-long effort that has made digital television a reality for consumers.
 The DTV Academy includes individuals from the broadcasting, program development, consumer electronics manufacturing and retail industries, as well as present and former government officials and members of the media.